hpn33/export-image-from-docx/readme.md

 script take path of file
 and make a folder with same name of file and move image's of file to the folder that maked

+## TODO

+[ ] - option: delete docx file after export image
+[ ] - option: how many level of deeping on folder's to extract